 - Add the oats, ground flaxseeds, milk and salt to the mug.

-- Spray the pan generously with olive oil spray and put on a medium-to-high heat.
+- Spray the pan generously with olive oil spray (right to the edges) and put on a medium-to-high heat.
 While the oil heats up whisk the ingredients in the mug with a fork (about 1 min).

 - Pour the mixture into the heated pan to make a pancake shape.